ds-104/datac104-website/hce.md

       <li>"Gig-economy" and platform-based labor</li>
       <li>Invisible labor</li>
       <li>Amazon warehouse</li>
-      <li>Imaginaries of robotics and the automation of certain types of labor</li>
+      <li>Narratives of robotics and the automation of certain types of labor</li>
     </ul>
   </td>
   <td>
     <ul>
       <li>Which aspects of labor are shifting with technology?
 Which are staying the same?</li>
       <li>How are forms of work and production structured in the datafied world?</li>
-      <li>What kinds of agency is amplified and what kind is constrained by the technology?</li>
       <li>What is the relationship between work done by people and work done by machines?</li>
       <li>How are the rewards for work products allocated?
 With what consequences?</li>
       <li>What kind of labor is considered valuable and what kind is not?
 What role does technology play in this valorization?</li>